urbanairship/apptimize-qa-console-ios/README.md

 ## Introduction

-The Apptimize QA console is a framework that can be integrated into your **mobile app**.
-It enables you to **preview variants in different combinations from all of your active feature flags and experiments** on a simulator or device.
+The Apptimize QA console is a framework that can be integrated into your mobile app.
+It enables you to preview variants in different combinations from all of your active feature flags and experiments on a simulator or device.
 This approach of QA works well for customers with large teams that would like to test hands-on while using the app.
 Integrating the QA console is a simple one-time process.
 Once the console is in place, it works by overriding your allocations and forcing your selected variants internally.

 > #### Note
 >